jeffvance/kube_vol_provisioning/README.md

   </body>
 </html>
 ```
-Next, we ssh into f21-3 to look at the nginx container and to verify that the glusterfs mount is present, and then we access the index.html file residing the RHGS volume.
+Next, we ssh into f21-3 to look at the nginx container and to verify that the glusterfs mount is present.
+Lastly, we access the index.html file residing on the RHGS volume.

 On the "f21-3" node get the container id using *docker ps*:
 ```